Haotian9850/djmongoauth/README.md

-# Using djmongouser
+# Using djmongoauth

 ## What is it?
-`djmongouser` provides out-of-the-box support for basic authentication and some additional operations including user registration, login, logout, email verification, password reset and recovery for backends built with the Django web framework and MongoDB.
+`djmongoauth` provides out-of-the-box support for basic user management and additional operations including user registration, login, logout, email verification, password recovery for backends built with the Django web framework and MongoDB.

-`djmongouser` is based on `djongo`, a MongoDB ORM for Django.
+`djmongoauth` is based on `djongo`, a MongoDB ORM for Django.

 ## Use cases
 ### User object
-User object is the core of the `djmongouser`.
+User object is the core of the `djmongoauth`.
 It represents a authenticable entity.
 The primary attributes of a default user instance are:

 - `username`
 - `email`